AventusDAO/avn-gateway-api/README.md

 ```

 #### proxyUnstakeAvt
-Unstakes the specified amount of AVT
+Unstakes the specified amount of AVT, removing it from earning further staking rewards and (after a period) allowing it to be withdrawn back to the free balance

 **REQUEST**\
 `POST https://AVN-API-URL/send`